 Passing on his knowledge to the next generation of designers is Rojas’ version of making sacrifices to ensure someone else has a better future—just like his parents did for him.

-“I see it in my parents’ eyes that all the work we’ve done has paid off,” he says.
+“I see it in my parents’ eyes that all the work we’ve done has paid off,” he said.
 “I’m glad that I’m able to make them proud.”

 Anna Medina, a designer with women’s outdoor apparel company Title Nine, actively brings her Hispanic roots with her to the office each day.

-“It’s impossible to leave your heritage at the door,” she says.
+“It’s impossible to leave your heritage at the door,” she said.
 “It’s who you are, the essence of what makes you you.”